Walpole Park: Gates

 Pitzhanger Manor's archway was originally produced by John Soane as his Manor's entrance, and is now in use as the park's main entryway.
-A Grade I listing, the arch is still made of the original brick and flint materials used by Soane.
+A Grade I listed building, the arch is still made of the original brick and flint materials used by Soane.
 It is located horizontal to Pitzhanger's front-face at the north-east end of Walpole Park.

 Metres away from the arch is the Ealing War Memorial.
-This Portland stone entry features as both a park gate and a commemoration of Ealing locals who lost their lives in World War I and World War II.
+This Portland stone entry features as both a park gate and a commemoration of Ealing locals who lost their lives in the first and second world wars.

 Buildings

 The neoclassical Pitzhanger Manor & Gallery are located by the main entrance to Walpole Park.
 The Manor and Gallery's recent renovations from 2015 to 2019 have provided an insight to the intended designs of the Regency Manor in its Regency park - particularly, its reinstated conservatory.

 Established in 2015, The Rickyard is a new learning center provided by Ealing Council, located next to the park's playground.
 It facilities include classroom, park toilets, park staff office and additional support facilities for park maintenance staff.
 It features a kiosk cafe, Pitzhanger Pantry, as well as houses beehives.

 Acting as the official Pitzhanger cafe, Soane's Kitchen neighbours the Manor.